BayAreaMetro/Data-Analysis-Projects/sb50/README.md

 ## Define the Problem Statement

-The purpose of this work is to define areas within 1/2 mile of rail stops and within 1/4 mile of high-quality bus corridors as defined by SB 50.
+The purpose of this work is to define areas within 1/2 mile of major rail and ferry stops and within 1/4 mile of high-quality bus corridors as defined by SB 50.

 ### Project Management